DevFabrizio/Fabrizio-Project-Five/README2.md

 ## Dataset Content

-This dataset is sourced at [Kaggle](https://www.kaggle.com/datasets/codeinstitute/housing-prices-data)and it comprises of a list of characteristics and features of houses in AMes, Iowa (U.S.A.).
+This dataset is sourced at [Kaggle](https://www.kaggle.com/datasets/codeinstitute/housing-prices-data) and it comprises of a list of characteristics and features of houses in AMes, Iowa (U.S.A.).
 The features are divided in numerical and categorical type.
 The various features describe things like surface area in square feet for different sections of the house (wooden porch, 1st floor, etc) and quality of living conditions or construction status.

 | Column Name     | Description                                           | Range                |
 |-----------------|-------------------------------------------------------|-----------------------|